RHours/RCoopProcess/README.md

 ## FAQ
 **What is RChain?**

 RChain is a blockchain computer, a virtual computer distributed across a global network of nodes each running the RChain protocol.
-These nodes come to concensus through economic incentives to agree on the execution of the programs running on the platform.
+These nodes come to consensus through economic incentives to agree on the execution of the programs running on the platform.
 See https://rchain.coop

 **What is Rholang?**